vatesfr/xen-orchestra/docs/load_balancing.md

 #### Density

 This time, the objective is to use the least hosts possible, and to concentrate your VMs.
-In this mode, you can choose to shutdown unused (and compatible) hosts.
+In this mode, unused (and compatible) hosts are shut down.

 #### Simple